chef/chef/docs/dev/how_to/releasing_chef_infra.md

 ## Steps to validate that we are ready to ship

   1. Has the version number been bumped for releasing?
 This can be done by merging in a PR that has the "Expeditor: Bump Version Minor" label applied.
   2. Are there any outstanding community PRs that should be merged?
 Ideally we don't make a community member wait multiple months for a code contribution to ship.
 Merge anything that's been reviewed.
   3. Are new resource "introduced" fields using the correct version?
 From time to time, we incorrectly merge a PR that has the wrong "introduced" version in a new resource or new resource property.
 If we added new resources or properties, make sure these fields match the version we are about to ship.
   4. Have any changes in Ohai been shipped to rubygems?

-         1. Keep in mind that if you are releasing a new version (chef 18 over chef 17, for example) you will need to ship updated versions of Ohai, Chef-Utils, Chef-Config and Knife to Rubygems.org BEFORE you ship Chef
+        **NOTE:** Keep in mind that if you are releasing a new version (chef 18 over chef 17, for example) you will need to ship updated\ versions of Ohai, Chef-Utils, Chef-Config and Knife to Rubygems.org BEFORE you ship Chef
   5. Do we have a build in the `current` channel?
 If not, you might wanna fix that.

 ## Prepare the Release

+### Let the Docs Team Know

+The docs team needs to know about our upcoming release at least 48 hours ahead of time.
+This ensures that when we release our docs are immediately available to users.
+Accommodations can be made for emergency releases.
+Contact the team directly in those instances.
+Do this for a normal release:

+Open 2 tickets on the [Chef-Infra board](https://chefio.atlassian.net/jira/software/c/projects/CHEF/boards/492)
+    1. Assign the first one to yourself to write documentation for your upcoming release.
+    2. Create the second one, assign it to the `BL-DOCS team`, tag it as 'Documentation', and mark it as blocked by the first ticket you created.
+    3. Inform the docs team either via `#docs-support` in Slack or directly and let them know about the ticket.
+    4. Finish the documents following the steps below and update your tickets when you're done.

 ### Write the release notes